 Diet is the primary treatment for celiac disease and following a gluten-free diet significantly reduces many symptoms of the condition.
 People with celiac disease may experience gastrointestinal symptoms like diarrhea, constipation, abdominal pain, bloating, nausea and vomiting, as well as other symptoms.

 Celiac disease may be diagnosed with the use of different tests.
 A blood test can detect certain antibodies, which are proteins in your blood, and are associated with celiac disease.
 Another test which is used to confirm a diagnosis of celiac disease is a biopsy of the small intestine.
 For either of these tests to be accurate, the individual must be consuming gluten on a regular basis.
 If you believe you may have celiac disease, see your doctor before going on a gluten-free diet.

 Reduce Side Effects with Diet

-Seeking guidance and treatment from a physician that specializes in celiac disease is the next step.
+Seeking guidance and treatment from a physician that specializes in celiac disease can also help rule out any other health conditions.
 Other health issues can resemble or be present in addition to celiac disease, including small intestinal bacterial overgrowth, lactose intolerance, or pancreatic insufficiency.
-Some individuals with celiac disease experience other gastrointestinal problems such as irritable bowel syndrome and inflammation of the colon.
+Some individuals with celiac disease also may experience other gastrointestinal problems such as irritable bowel syndrome and inflammation of the colon.